Clicky

 • Median (Past 5 Years): $12,449

-What Is A Good Time To Buy?
+What Is the Best Time To Buy?

-You’re going to pay more, often over retail in a crazy busy market, if you buy when it’s summer and warm out.
-The opposite can be true, when it’s cold things do get a bit cheaper.
+Timing the jet ski market can tricky, especially when doing it during the busiest time of the year.
+You’re going to pay more, often over retail for the crazy busy market, if you buy when it’s summer and warm out.
+The opposite can be true, when it’s cold things do get cheaper.

-I’ve seen all the tricks and some of them are quite funny… like asking for the sales manger thinking they can give you a better deal is wasting everyone’s time.
+I’ve seen all the tricks and some of them are quite funny… like asking for the sales manger thinking they can give you something better; it’s wasting everyone’s time.
+There are things you can do to get the better deal on your next machine that I cover in this guide here.

 Will Dealerships Come Back To Reality?

-When the world shut down in 2020, and we had a crazy time for a few years, supply changes were affected and items like watercraft were hard to get.
-With people stuck at home, extra money and nothing to do, PWC sales went crazy.
+When the world shut down in 2020, and we had crazy times for some time, supply chains were affected and items like jet ski were hard to get.
+With people stuck at home, extra money and nothing to do, sales went crazy.
+This caused many dealerships to value their inventory high, many fees and other items that customers hate.
+While it sucked, it was needed because of supply and demand.

-It’s a free market, and they can sell the unit for whatever, but the competition can also sell it for whatever.
-Something is going to crumble as the high-priced days are dying.
+It’s the free market, and they can sell the unit for whatever, but the competition can also sell it for whatever.
+Something is going to crumble as the jet skis selling at high numbers are dying.
 This could lead to many leftover models at the years end with great rebates or warranty offers.
-As someone who worked through the 2009 recession at a dealership, this part worries me as we saw a lot of dealers go out of business.
-You don’t want to see this too much as it’s a domino effect, and it only gets worse.
+As someone who worked through the 2009 recession at the dealership, this part worries me as we saw many of the dealers go out of business.
+You don’t want to see this going on, as it’s an domino effect, and it only gets worse.
 So hopefully, dealerships can come back to reality and start pricing machines according to the market.
-But hey, I’m just some guy on the internet.
+But hey, “I’m just some guy on the internet.”

 Author